-Our Medical/Surgical Unit provides both acute and skilled levels of care.
-A team of professionals and support staff offer personalized care for the patient and family.
-Physicians and nurses collaborate daily on treatment and discharge plans working closely toward a speedy recovery.
-This area is comprised of 21 private rooms.
+Our medical and surgical unit includes 21 private rooms where we provide both acute and skilled care.
+Our team of professionals offers personalized care for you and your family.
+Physicians and nurses collaborate daily on treatment and discharge plans.
+We work together to help you toward a speedy recovery.

 Office of Care Management

-The staff in the Office of Care Management includes RN Care Managers, Social Work, Activities Therapy, and the Chaplain.
-Collaborating with the health care team, patients, their families and the community, they provide a continuity of care that promotes a smooth transition from the hospital to home or to another facility.
+Care Management collaborates with the health care team, you and your family, and the community.
+We provide a continuity of care that promotes a smooth transition from the hospital to home or another facility.

 Our 4-bed special care unit has several monitoring systems.
 The nurses in this unit provide care when you need close observation.